Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

 Eurobodalla FAW

-The Eurobodalla Writers (EWG) are a Branch of the Fellowship of Australian Writers.
-Members write something for each meeting.
+The Eurobodalla Writers (EWG) is a Branch of the Fellowship of Australian Writers.
+We have two groups.
+The day group members write something for each meeting.
 Either fiction, biography or poetry up to 1000 words.
-We read our musings to each other and if requested, are provided with critiques.
+We read our musings to each other and, if requested, are provided with critiques.

 Open to new members